jon-jacky/Piety/editors/README.md

 editors
 =======

+There are four editors here, each built by extending (importing) its predecessors. *sked* is a line editor inspired by the classic Unix *ed*, operated by calling its functions at the Python REPL. *edsel* adds display windows to *sked*. *dmacs* supplements the *edsel* REPL with Emacs control keys. *pmacs* enriches *dmacs* with more flexible display editing.

-The modules here comprise a minimal Python programming environment.
+Each editor comprises a minimal Python programming environment.
-We can have all of our source code, our editors, and the interactive Python interpreter always available in our Python session.
+We can have all of our source code, our editor, and the interactive Python interpreter always available in our Python session.
 We can write code that we load and run immediately, without restarting the session or losing any work in progress.
 See [how we program](HOW.md).

+The programming environments defined here are crude.
+But we find that their malleability and responsiveness motivate us to continue working in them, despite their lack of conveniences.

 ### Quick start ###